 Scheduling of Public Reading: Under no circumstances should a completed thesis be submitted to any committee member for reading fewer than two weeks before the public reading.
 The English Graduate Office must be notified no fewer than two weeks before the public reading of the day, time, and location of the defense, and the title of the thesis.
-No public reading may be conducted during the summer.
+No public reading may be conducted after the beginning of the summer session.